BrickMMO/wic/index.markdown

 2. Classes are longer to more closely resemble a full workday.
 3. There are no lectures, assignments, homework, or tests.
 4. Students are arranged into teams with rotating team leaders.
-5. Students are taught by assigning progressively harder and harder tasks.
+5. Students are taught by  being assigned progressively harder and harder tasks.

 ### Timeline